Explainer: Is The US Border With Mexico In Crisis?

 WHAT IS THE BIDEN ADMINISTRATION DOING?

-The Biden administration is also stepping up efforts to have children apply for asylum from their homes in Central America instead of making the dangerous journey to the U.S. border.
+The Biden administration is seeking $4 billion to address “root causes” of migration from Central America.
+It is stepping up efforts to have children apply for asylum from their homes in Central America instead of making the dangerous journey to the U.S. border.

 Last month, Biden tapped Vice President Kamala Harris to lead the U.S. response.